samuelhbne/vpn-launchpad/README.md

 ## Connect to the VPN server via Shadowsocks from mobile devices:
-"vlp --build" and "vlp --status" both print a QR code after building VPN server successfully.
+"vlp build" and "vlp status" both print a QR code after building VPN server successfully.
 Simply scan this QR code from Shadowsocks compatible mobile apps (Shadowsocks for Android, Shadowrocket for iOS etc.) will gives you a new connection entry named VLP-SS.
 Connect and Enjoy please.
 ![QR code example](https://github.com/samuelhbne/vpn-launchpad/blob/master/images/qr.png)

 All credits to [qrcode-terminal](https://www.npmjs.com/package/qrcode-terminal)